Customer Journey Research for Home Improvement

 Deliverables

-- Validated AS-IS journey map per audience (DIY consumer, DIFM consumer, DIFM professional) and per country
+- Validated AS-IS journey map per audience (DIY consumer, DIFM consumer, DIFM professional) and country

-- Friction-point matrix with quantified commercial impact scores, ranked by priority and split by DIY and DIFM where relevant
+- Friction-point matrix with quantified commercial impact scores, ranked and split by DIY and DIFM where relevant

-- Touchpoint inventory: which touchpoints are used at each journey stage, how they perform, and where channel gaps exist
+- Touchpoint inventory: which are used at each stage, how they perform, where channel gaps exist

-- TO-BE journey map (when co-creation phase is included) with prioritized retail and digital touchpoint interventions
+- TO-BE journey map (with co-creation) and prioritized retail and digital interventions

-- Country comparison report showing where home improvement journey dynamics converge and where channel structure forces them apart
+- Country comparison of where journey dynamics converge and where channel structure forces them apart

-- Verbatim quote bank organized by audience type, journey stage, and country
+- Verbatim quote bank by audience type, journey stage, and country

 -